hanyun2019/Machine-Learning-with_Python/README.md

 ### Installing packages with pip
-If you already have a Python environment and are using pip to install packages, you need to run pip install numpy scipy scikit-learn matplotlib pandas pillow graphviz
+If you already have a Python environment and are using pip to install packages, you need to run

 $ pip install numpy scipy scikit-learn matplotlib pandas pillow graphviz

 You also need to install the graphiz C-library, which is easiest using a package manager.
 If you are using OS X and homebrew, you can ``brew install graphviz``.

 $ brew install graphviz

-For the chapter on text processing you also need to install ``nltk`` and ``spacy``: pip install nltk spacy
+For the chapter on text processing you also need to install ``nltk`` and ``spacy``:

+$ pip install nltk spacy

 ### Downloading English language model

-For the text processing chapter, you need to download the English language model for spacy using python -m spacy download en
+For the text processing chapter, you need to download the English language model for spacy using

+$ python -m spacy download en

 My github for ML with Python:
 https://github.com/hanyun2019/Machine-Learning-with_Python.git

 Local Github: /Users/research/MLPython

 Create a new repository on the command line

 $ echo "# Machine-Learning-with_Python" >> README.md

 $ git init

 $ git add README.md

 $ git config --global user.email xxxxxxxxx@gmail.com

 $ git commit -m "first commit"

 $ git remote add origin https://github.com/hanyun2019/Machine-Learning-with_Python.git

 $ git push -u origin master

 Push an existing repository from the command line

 $ git remote add origin https://github.com/hanyun2019/Machine-Learning-with_Python.git

 $ git add .

 $ git commit -m "update for git commit test"

 $ git push origin master